-Because of many things, Riverside is a great place for families with children to consider.
-First of all, many other families with children live here, making Riverside a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Riverside has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Riverside is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Riverside’s overall crime rate is lower than average for the country.

-Despite being a small village, Riverside has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Riverside, a lot of people use the train to get to work every day though Riverside is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Riverside is a somewhat ethnically-diverse village.
 The people who call Riverside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverside residents report their race to be White, followed by Asian.
 Riverside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.20% of the village’s residents.
-Important ancestries of people in Riverside include German, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 14.49% of the village’s residents.
+Important ancestries of people in Riverside include Irish, German, Polish, Italian, and English.

 The most common language spoken in Riverside is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Slavic languages.